-In 220 BC Rome was linked to Ariminum by Via Flaminia, a road which crossed Umbria and the Apennine divide and reached the Adriatic Sea at Fanum (Fano).
+In 220 BC Rome was linked to Ariminum by Via Flaminia, a road which crossed Umbria and the Apennines and reached the Adriatic Sea at Fanum (Fano).
 It then bordered that sea and ended at Ariminum.

 Upper section of the arch which retains part of the commemorative inscription

 In the Ist century BC Ariminum acquired a particular importance because the border between the territory of the Roman Republic (peninsular Italy) and the province of Cisalpine Gaul was set on the Rubicon, a small stream a few miles west of the town.
 In 49 BC Julius Caesar crossed the Rubicon and entered Ariminum, the first step of a victorious campaign which made him the sole ruler of the Republic.

 In 27 BC an arch dedicated to Emperor Augustus was built at the Via Flaminia entrance to town.
 It celebrated improvements to that road, which were so expensive that Augustus quoted them (viam Flaminiam a[b urbe] Ari[minum] refeci) in Res Gestarum Divi Augusti, the summary of his achievements he dictated at the age of 77.
 The arch was not meant to be a defensive gate (it was too wide), but eventually it was flanked by towers.
 Merlons were built on its upper part in the Xth century.